inecho/inecho.github.io/README.md

 ```bash
 git commit -am "update of existing files" && git push origin master
 ```
-> Option -a stands for --all "commiting all changes files"
+> Option -a stands for --all "commiting all changed files"
 > Option -m stands for --message "commit message "